4riful/Periodic-table/README.md

 # Periodic-table
-It's is a educational project.
+It is a educational project.

 Something went to cool with you.I have basically make it for student.it's smart periodic table .Here i have included all details according to iupac (2018).
 Here you will find all the details of atom .you have to write here just the symbol of atom...Then you can find all .. it's really easy to use.